|

 Mise en Scene in La Belle et la Bete

-Page history last edited by Ian Stephens 14 years, 5 months ago
+Page history last edited by Ian Stephens 15 years ago

 This entry will focus on the mise-en-scene seen specifically in Jean Cocteau’s La Belle et la Bete.
 To learn more about mise-en-scene in general please follow this link.